 Job Requirements

 BIM Managers will need the right mix of technical training, communication skills, and on-the-job experience.
 Most BIM Managers have a Bachelor’s degree in architecture, engineering, construction management, or a related field.
-An Associate’s degree or Master’s degree in a relevant field can also stand in for one’s educational background.
+An Associate’s degree or Master’s degree in a relevant field can also stand in for your educational background.
 Additionally, there are certificate programs and professional certifications you can receive to show employers that you have the necessary subject-area knowledge and skills.

 The position of BIM Manager is a leadership role.
-You can think of someone in this role as a project manager.
+You can think of someone in this role as a Project Manager.
 As such, someone pursuing this profession needs excellent communication and problem-solving skills.
 Not only do they need these skills, but they also need to be able to work well with others and manage a larger team of BIM professionals.
-BIM Managers might not only work on task delegation for their team but they will be responsible for communicating with other project stakeholders, as well.
+BIM Managers might not only work on task delegation for their team, but they will be responsible for communicating with other project stakeholders, as well.

-Not only will this job require you to have specific technical skills and industry knowledge but you will also need at least five years of experience working within your industry.
+Not only will this job require you to have specific technical skills and industry knowledge, but you will also need at least five years of experience working within your industry.
 Many BIM Managers will start out working in entry-level positions like CAD Designer or BIM Technician, as these roles will allow prospective BIM Managers to do detailed work with CAD and BIM software.
-Starting out with an entry-level position in the AEC industry allows you to work up to other roles like BIM Designer or BIM Coordinator which will allow you to grow your technical skills enough to fulfill the BIM Manager requirements.
+Starting out with an entry-level position in the AEC industry allows you to work up to other roles like BIM Designer or BIM Coordinator, which will allow you to grow your technical skills enough to fulfill the BIM Manager requirements.

 Job Responsibilities

-• Design and implement BIM standards and processes for a company or organization
+- Design and implement BIM standards and processes for a company or organization

-• Work with team members to use BIM software to solve problems or create more efficient design practices
+- Work with team members to use BIM software to solve problems or create more efficient design practices

-• Monitor creation of digital models to ensure they meet organization and industry standards
+- Monitor creation of digital models to ensure they meet organization and industry standards

-• Collaborate and communicate with BIM design teams, Architects, Engineers, IT, clients, and other stakeholders
+- Collaborate and communicate with BIM design teams, Architects, Engineers, IT, clients, and other stakeholders

-• Set processes for dealing with BIM software updates, software clashes, and troubleshooting needs
+- Set processes for dealing with BIM software updates, software clashes, and troubleshooting needs

-• Provide training for team members in BIM best practices and professional skill development
+- Provide training for team members in BIM best practices and professional skill development

-• Maintain up-to-date knowledge about new technologies and software trends
+- Maintain up-to-date knowledge about new technologies and software trends

 Skills

-BIM Managers need a skillset that combines technical knowledge of BIM software, knowledge of industry-standard practices, leadership skills, and a strong ability to communicate and work well with others.
+BIM Managers need a skill set that combines technical knowledge of BIM software, knowledge of industry-standard practices, leadership skills, and a strong ability to communicate and work well with others.
 Most organizations will need a BIM Manager with a detailed knowledge of Revit, as this is the most common BIM software program used in architecture, engineering, and design.
-A BIM Manager will usually not be involved in the day-to-day use of designing models in Revit, rather, they will be setting organization-wide standards for how to use this and other BIM software.
+A BIM Manager will usually not be involved in the day-to-day use of designing models in Revit; rather, they will be setting organization-wide standards for how to use this and other BIM software.

 In addition to Revit, BIM Managers should know other BIM and CAD software, as they will need to be aware of how Revit and BIM programs overlap, work with, or clash with necessary software for 2D, 3D, and 4D modeling and construction documentation.
 Archicad and Vectorworks are two other popular BIM programs that a BIM Manager might need to know depending on their industry.
-AutoCAD is one of the most popular 2D modeling programs and one’s employer will likely expect a BIM Manager to understand how to use AutoCAD, even if a BIM Manager will not be drafting projects as part of their role.
+AutoCAD is one of the most popular 2D modeling programs, and an employer will likely expect a BIM Manager to understand how to use AutoCAD, even if a BIM Manager will not be drafting projects as part of their role.

 BIM Managers will also need to know project management tools, like BIM 360, and have strong leadership and communication skills.
 The role of a BIM Manager will involve leading the organization’s use of BIM software and communicating with various team members and project stakeholders.
-They will be the person to design standards that the entire organization will be expected to follow and they will also be the person who Designers, Modelers, Architects, and Engineers can come to for guidance on using digital design and construction software.
+They will be the person to design standards that the entire organization will be expected to follow, and they will also be the person who Designers, Modelers, Architects, and Engineers can come to for guidance on using digital design and construction software.
 A BIM Manager needs experience leading teams and a strong ability to guide others through BIM software's complexities.

 Why Do Businesses Need BIM Managers?